The Himalayan Project

 c/o Marion Institute

 202 Spring St.

 The Himalayan Project Leader

-Help The Himalayan Project and save some money while you shop online with Goodshop Fetch.
+Help The Himalayan Project and save some money while you shop online with the Gumdrop by Goodshop Browser app.
 This browser add-on will automatically search it’s vast database for coupons to apply to your purchases, and a percentage of what you spend at participating stores will be donated to The Himalayan Project.

-If you are planning on shopping online this holiday season, please add Goodshop Fetch for The Himalayan Project right now so that every purchase can help one of the people we are helping.
+If you are planning on shopping online, please add the Gumdrop by Goodshop browser app for The Himalayan Project right now so that every purchase can help one of the people we are helping.
 It’s easy!
 Simply click here to add it to your browser.